Message from our Program Leadership

 In addition to sponsoring the ObGyn Residency training program, our San Francisco Medical Center supports many other learners in Undergraduate, Graduate and Post-Graduate Medical Education.
-We regularly have UCSF MS 3’s on ob, gyn and ambulatory services, as well as hosting MS 4’s for sub-internships in Gynecology and in High Risk Obstetrics.
-We are introducing a new longitudinal MS3 year-long clinical clerkship with UCSF.
+We regularly have UCSF MS 3’s on ob, gyn and ambulatory services, as well as hosting MS 4’s for sub-internships.
+We have introduced a new longitudinal MS3 year-long clinical clerkship with UCSF.
 We support SFGH/UCSF PGY 2 & 3 Family Medicine Residents on our obstetrical service.
 We have a joint UCSF/Kaiser San Francisco Gyn-Onc fellowship; and we support the UCSF/Kaiser East Bay FPMRS fellowship with rotations in transgender medicine at our Medical Center.
-Outside of ObGyn, there are many other residencies and fellowship programs that our Medical Center supports either independently or with UCSF, including: IM, pediatrics, surgery, Cardiology, Heme-Onc, GI, EM, Vascular Surgery, Anesthesia.
+Outside of ObGyn, there are many other residencies and fellowship programs that our Medical Center supports either independently or with UCSF, including: IM, Pediatrics, Surgery, Cardiology, Heme-Onc, GI, EM, Vascular Surgery, Anesthesia.

 Caring for vulnerable populations – Transgender Health